dendad-trainer/simple-aws-demos/accessibility-pipeline/README.md

 Experiment with different combinations of files.

+### Other features to demonstrate ####
+Look at the source code of the Lambda function (html_checker) and note the payload contents that are unpacked when the function is called, and the posting to the CodePipeline JOB on completion.

 ## Tidy Up ##
 The following steps need to be performed to tidy up the infastructure at the end of the demo.